-Touis Dyanosad Tayyan Topic Proposed Terms Who has the rights to commercialise or use Project IP and who makes these decisions?
+Topic Proposed Terms Who will own CRC-generated Project IP?
+Why is this the most appropriate model?
+E.g. will Project IP be legally and beneficially owned by the CRC Entity; legally owned by the CRC Entity on trust for the benefit of Partners; or owned by Partners on a project-by-project basis?
+IP Use and How will Project IP rights be assigned or licensed?
+Commercialisation Will Partners have rights to Project IP for research and internal use?
+Who has the rights to commercialise or use Project IP and who makes these decisions?
 Do any Partners have a first right of refusal and what are the terms thereof?
 What are the rules regarding publication of research outputs (including timing of publication)?
 How will expected returns be distributed?
-For further information and guidance on IP matters, see the IP Toolkit.
+For further information and guidance on IP matters, see IP Australia's tools and resources .
 Indemnity and Will the Partners in the CRC be expected to mutually indemnify each other?
 Insurance Will the CRC Entity indemnify the Partners?
 What are the nature and scope of those indemnities?
 Will there be any limitations or caveats for those indemnities?
 How will the indemnities interact with insurance requirements?
-Transition and Legacy What will be the CRC's legacy once the Commonwealth funding period ceases?
-What do you intend to do at the end of the funding period?
+Transition and What will be the CRC's legacy once the Commonwealth funding period ceases?
+Legacy What do you intend to do at the end of the funding period?
 Will the CRC transition to a new entity or dissolve?
 Will the CRC Entity continue to operate?
 Note: Unless otherwise agreed in writing with the Commonwealth, the Grantee must cease using the CRC Name after the Agreement End Date.
 What are the arrangements for distributing the assets of the CRC if the existing entity cannot continue or a new entity cannot be created?
 How will Project IP be managed or dispersed at the end of the life of the CRC (ownership and assignment of rights)?
 Is the proposed IP distribution on wind-up consistent with the structure identified above?